Morgan-Griffiths/PokerAI/README.md

 ## Decoding cards

-Initial test:
+Tests:
 - 13 cards in a row
 - try with the board obscured.

-2nd test:
 - 9 cards without villain hand
 - 4 cards without board and villain.

-3rd test:
 - 60 combinations of 2 cards of heros hand and 3 of board + the same for villain
-- Hero only
 - Hero combinations with mystery board cards

+Predicting hand type:
+- high card
+- pair
+- two pair
+- 3 of a kind
+- straight
+- flush
+- FH
+- quads
+- straight flush

+Final test group has all hand strengths

 ### Networks

 Layer that takes 5 cards and outputs a strength signal? process the hand, process the hand + board process hand, process board, add together
-Test group has all hand strengths
-Test individual hand cases [high card,pair,two pair,3 of a kind,straight,flush,FH,quads,straight flush]

 - Convnet + Multiheaded attention?
 Attention could select a particular hand of interest
 - Convnet + FC